Presidential nominations: Sean Gallagher receives endorsement from Roscommon County Council

-Latest: Roscommon County Council has endorsed Sean Gallagher as its candidate for the Presidential election.
+Mr Gallagher received his first two endorsements in the past few hours with Roscommon and Mayo County Councils giving him the nod.

+At a meeting of Mayo County Council, 12 councillors voted in favour of Mr Gallagher while 10 voted against him.

-10 councillors voted for the businessman at the meeting this morning, while Joan Freeman and Gemma O'Doherty received three and two votes respectively.
+10 councillors voted for the businessman at a meeting of Roscommon County Council this morning, while Joan Freeman and Gemma O'Doherty received three and two votes respectively.

-This was the first nomination for Sean Gallagher and he joins Gavin Duffy and Joan Freeman who have each secured support from one local authority.
+Mr Gallagher joins Gavin Duffy and Joan Freeman who have now all received nominations, with Mr Duffy and Ms Freeman having each secured support from one local authority.

 Councils must endorse one candidate only, and the deadline for nominations is September 26 at 12pm.